Small Business HQ

 3. Provides maximum security as your customer data will be in your hands.

-4. Ensures easy user adoption as it’s built for the processes your employees are already familiar with.
+4. It ensures easy user adoption as it’s built for the existing processes of your employees.

-5. You don’t have to regularly pay user licensing fees or subscription renewal charges.
+5. You don’t have to regularly pay user licensing fees or subscription renewal charges, which can improve operational efficiency.

 6. Custom-built CRM tools provide maximum performance enhancement.